 Does having burial insurance or life insurance affect Medicaid eligibility?
 We get this question often.
-Medicaid eligibility requirements differ by state, but they all have stipulations about burial insurance and how owning a policy will affect your eligibility.
+Medicaid eligibility requirements differ by state, but they all stipulate burial insurance and how owning a policy will affect your eligibility.

-Read on to find out how Medicaid works with burial insurance and find out if your insurance policy will affect your Medicaid application.
-We will also give you some life insurance options if you face Medicaid spend down situation.
+Read on to find out how Medicaid works with burial insurance and if your insurance policy will affect your Medicaid application.
+We will also give you some life insurance options if you face Medicaid spend-down situation.

 WHAT IS MEDICAID?